 The Plan is a partnership between you and your employer.
-You have an Account to which both you and your employer pay contributions and you benefit from the current tax relief and exemptions on your savings (subject to your Annual and Lifetime Allowance).
+You have an Account to which both you and your employer pay contributions and you benefit from the current tax relief and exemptions on your savings (subject to your Annual and Lifetime Allowances).
 Contributions are based on your basic salary subject to the Plan Earnings Cap (currently capped at £132,700 per annum).

 How much does the employer contribute?
 (Standard terms for new entrants)

 The amount your employer pays depends on how much you choose to pay.